pifroggi/vs_tiletools/README.md

   Maximum border fill thickness in pixels.

   __*`offset`*__
   Offsets the detected fill area by an extra amount in pixels.
 Useful if the borders are slightly blurry.
   Does not offset sides that have detected 0 pixels.

   __*`color`*__
   Source clip border color in 8-bit range `[16,128,128]`.

   __*`tol`*__, (__*`tol_c`*__)
-  Tolerance and optionally tolerance chroma to set how much the source clip border color can deviate.
+  Tolerance and optionally tolerance chroma to set how much the source clip border color is fluctuating.
   Tolerance chroma is optional and is the same as tolerance if not set.

   __*`fill`*__